MarcelW1323/clean_business_chart/clean_business_chart/README.rst

 * BarWithWaterfall, the second chart released in version 0.2.2

   * added support for parameter sort_chart in version 0.2.4

+  * added support for parameter footnote in version 0.2.6

 * General